Certificate Pinning in Mobile SDK

 </dict>

-Replace SHA-256 hash key in the NSPinnedLeafIdentities array with generated one.
+Replace SHA-256 hash key in the NSPinnedLeafIdentities array with the generated key.

 5. To test SSL pinning, intentionally change a character in the public hash key value to make it invalid.
 When making a request, the system should detect the incorrect pin and terminate the process.